Support for farmers

 The FCN is the first port of call for pastoral and practical support for anyone in the farming community, with a particular focus on farmers and farming families.
 The helpline is available every day of the year, 7am to 11pm.

-The RABI offers financial support to farming people of all ages facing hardship.
+R.A.B.I offers financial support to farming people of all ages facing hardship.
 Every application for support is treated on its own merit, working with compassion and discretion.

 Support is offered on both a short-term and long-term basis, with many becoming ‘full beneficiaries’ of the charity, receiving ongoing payments.

-The RSABI offers practical and financial support and friendship to more than 600 individuals and their families working on the land in Scotland.
+RSABI offers practical and financial support and friendship to more than 600 individuals and their families working on the land in Scotland.

 Working with people from a wide range of occupations including farming, crofting and growing, the team works to support anyone who asks for help and is within their scope, in the strictest confidence.